-The humble broadband router is a vital bit of equipment, granting access to the internet and providing home networking.
-However when it comes to security that anonymous blinking box in the corner is often overlooked.
+Your broadband router is a vital bit of equipment, it grants you access to the internet and provides home networking.
+However, when it comes to security, that anonymous blinking box in the corner is often overlooked.

-A Wi-Fi hub is the gateway between your personal devices and the wider world and if it is not properly configured your private data and home network - along with everything attached to it - are at risk.
+A Wi-Fi hub is the gateway between your devices and the wider world.
+So, if it’s not properly configured, your private data and home network, along with everything attached to it, are at risk.
 But there are simple steps everyone can take to minimise the risks.

-Here’s a few easy ways you can bolster your home broadband router security.
+Here are a few easy ways to bolster your home broadband router security.

-Access to the router’s settings is required to carry out changes to its settings.
-But as each make and model can have slightly different ways of getting to the administrative tools it’s impossible for us to give exact instructions for your particular setup.
+You'll need to access the administrator control panel for your router to change the settings.
+But as each make and model can have slightly different ways of getting to the administrative tools, it’s not possible for us to give exact instructions for your particular setup.

-Note that the options themselves can also vary wildly.
-They may be labelled differently and not every router will offer the same choice of settings.
-If you get stuck consult the user manual or search online for a solution specific to your hardware.
+The options themselves also vary between makes and models.
+We’ve tried to use fairly generic terms here, but on your router they may be labelled differently, and not every router will offer the same choice of settings.
+If you get stuck, consult the user manual or search online for a solution specific to your hardware.

 Change the administrator login

-Because the default admin login is often the same for every router of that make or model it’s extremely important to change this to something unique.
+The admin login grants access to all the router’s settings, so you must have a secure password.
+However, because the default admin login is often the same for every router of that make or model, it’s critical to change this to something unique as soon as possible.

 Disable remote administration

-Whenever possible use HTTPS rather than HTTP to access your router’s web controls to prevent the traffic being monitored.
-This might be an option within your router, or you can try adding HTTPS to the router IP address when logging in.
+This might be an option you have to enable within your router, or you can try adding HTTPS to the beginning of the router's IP address like this, https://xx.xx.xx.xx when logging in.